victronenergy/venus-html5-app/README.md

 The content of the `/data` partition is persistent across firmware updates.

-#### 2.6.3 Navigate to the app address again on the target device

-Once deployed reload the page by navigating to the Venus host IP on the target device.
-If you have enabled dev features and have previously deployed a new version of the UI to the device you can press the `reload page` on the top left corner of the page.
+To create the archive, run `./bin/pack.sh` from the root folder of the application.
+This will create a `venus-data.zip` file.
+Place this file on a USB stick and insert it into the GX device, then reboot the device.

-### 2.7 Translations
+### 2.8 Translations

-#### 2.7.1 Syncronizing the translations files with the POEditor Project
+#### 2.8.1 Syncronizing the translations files with the POEditor Project

 [POEditor](https://poeditor.com/) is used as localization management platform for this project.
 In order to sync the translations using the scripts from the `poeditor` folder, an API key has to be placed in the `.env.local` according to the `.env.local.example` file.

-#### 2.7.2 Pushing the local translation files to POEditor
+#### 2.8.2 Pushing the local translation files to POEditor

 ```
 npm run poeditor:push